 Pick the Right Type of Dye

 There are many ways you can pick to cover your silver strands.
-One of them is using permanent hair dye.
-It allows color to penetrate deep into the roots of the hair follicles.
-By choosing this option you can enjoy your new color for a longer period.
+One of the best ways is to choose a reputable brand, as this can make a difference in coverage and hair health.
+Using permanent hair dye allows color to penetrate deep into the roots of the hair follicles.
+By choosing this option, you can enjoy your new color for a longer period.

 Another popular option includes using a demi or semi-permanent color.
 This method allows you to smoothly blend the grays without a drastic change to your overall hair color.
+You can opt for a shade that matches your natural color or experiment with different hair colors, including light and dark options.
 Usually, a woman who uses a semi-permanent color chooses a similar shade to her natural color.

 A third way you can choose is by adding some highlights or lowlights.
 These can be darker or lighter than the rest of your hair.
-It is an excellent technique to make the hair look full and eliminate shades of white from your head.
+The best way to avoid demarcation lines and brassiness when using highlights or lowlights is to use toning shampoos and blend the colors carefully.
+Highlights are excellent for creating dimension and adding a pop of color, making the hair look full and eliminating shades of white from your head.
+Different coloring techniques can help in creating a seamless blend between your natural hair and colored sections.

 Do Not Stop at Coloring